 Trade one dam for another by taking the train from Amsterdam to Rotterdam.
 In just 40 minutes, you can be in The Netherlands' “Second City”, enjoying a freshly brewed beer from one of the many startups, or you can take in the city’s stunning architecture (Cube Houses, anyone?).

 The great thing about this journey is the convenience factor – you’ll go from city centre to city centre and lose absolutely none of that precious sightseeing time.
 Rotterdam’s main train station is in the “Cool District”, so our top tip would be to walk around and see how cool it really is!

 Ready to book?
 Check out our page below for train times, ticket prices and FAQs.

 NS is the main railway operator in the Netherlands.
 It connects the four corners of the country with regional, medium-distance and high-speed trains.
 It's also possible for you to travel at night thanks to multi-line night trains, including Schiphol and Eindhoven airports.
 All trains are equipped with two comfort classes – First Class and Second Class.

-The average journey time between Amsterdam and Rotterdam is 41 minutes and the fastest journey time is 31 minutes.
-On an average weekday, there are 165 trains per day travelling from Amsterdam to Rotterdam.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Amsterdam and Rotterdam is 42 minutes, with around 163 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.